ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 have the same functional properties, albeit with different mechanisms for verifying the resulting tokens during redemption.
-Since clients are free to choose which challenge they want to consume when presented with options, mixing multiple challenges with different functional properties for one use case is non-sensical.
+Since clients are free to choose which challenge they want to consume when presented with options, mixing multiple challenges with different functional properties for one use case is nonsensical.

 ### Redemption Context Construction {#context-construction}